 Massachusetts Wage Claim Act

-The Massachusetts Wage Act is one of the most important laws available to protect for employees in Massachusetts.
-If your current or former employer has failed to pay you the wages you deserve, including sales commissions, non-discretionary bonuses and earned vacation pay, you can file a lawsuit to get the compensation you deserve.
+The Massachusetts Wage Act is one of the most important laws available to protect employees in Massachusetts.
+If your current or former employer has failed to pay you the wages you have earned, including sales commissions, non-discretionary bonuses and earned vacation pay, you can file a lawsuit to get the compensation you deserve.

 If your current or former employer is found to have violated the Massachusetts Wage Act, you could be entitled up to three times what you’re owed, PLUS your employer will have to pay your attorney fees.
 This is true even if you’ve been wrongfully classified as an independent contractor instead of an employee, which is common in Massachusetts.

 Wages: You should be getting paid in a timely manner for the work you do.

 Hourly Pay: If you are paid on a hourly basis, you are entitled to get breaks and get paid overtime if you work more that 40 hours in a 1 week period.
 Massachusetts Employment law protects hourly workers by imposing penalties on companies that fail to pay their workers properly.